 SECTION 1.
 White House Task Force on Middle-Class Working Families.
-There is established within the Office of the Vice President, a White House Task Force on Middle-Class Working Families (Task Force) to focus on raising the living standards of middle-class working families in the United States of America.
-The Vice President shall serve as Chair of the Task Force.

-- (a) MEMBERSHIP OF THE TASK FORCE.
+There is established within the Office of the Vice President, a White House Task Force on Middle-Class Working Families (Task Force) to focus on raising the living standards of middle-class working (a) MEMBERSHIP OF THE TASK FORCE.
 In addition to the Vice President, the Task Force shall consist exclusively of the heads of the executive branch departments, agencies, and offices listed below:

-- (1) the Department of Commerce;
+(1) the Department of Commerce;

-- (2) the Department of Labor;
+(2) the Department of Labor;

-- (3) the Department of Health and Human Services;
+(3) the Department of Health and Human Services;

-- (4) the Department of Education;

-- (5) the Office of Management and Budget;
+(4) the Department of Education;(5) the Office of Management and Budget;

-- (6) the National Economic Council;
+(6) the National Economic Council;

-- (7) the Domestic Policy Council;
+(7) the Domestic Policy Council;

-- (8) the Council of Economic Advisers; and
+(8) the Council of Economic Advisers; and (9) such other executive branch departments, agen-

-- (9) such other executive branch departments, agencies, or offices as the President may designate.
+(9) such other executive branch departments, agencies, or offices as the President may designate.

 A member of the Task Force may designate, to perform the Task Force functions of the member, any person who is a part of the member's department, agency, or office, and who is a full-time officer or employee of the Federal Government.
-At the direction of the Chair, the Task Force may establish subgroups consisting exclusively of Task Force members or their designees under this section, as companying to under this section, as appropriate. (b) ADMINISTRATION OF THE TASK FORCE.
+At the direction of the Chair, the Task Force may establish subgroups consisting exclusively of Task Force members or their designees under this section, as appropriate.

+(b) ADMINISTRATION OF THE TASK FORCE.
 The Department of Labor shall provide funding and administrative support for the Task Force to the extent permitted by law and within existing appropriations.
-The Vice President shall designate an Executive Director of the Task Force, who shall coordinate the work of the Task Force
+The Vice President shall designate an Executive Director of the Task Force, who shall coordinate the work of the Task Force.